nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 In addition to the known issues listed here, see also :ref:`softdevice_controller_limitations` for permanent limitations.

+.. rst-class:: v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0

+DRGN-16808: Assertion on nRF53 Series devices when the RC oscillator is used as the Low Frequency clock source.
+  The SoftDevice Controller may assert when :kconfig:`CONFIG_CLOCK_CONTROL_NRF_K32SRC_RC` is set on RF53 Series devices and the device is connected as a peripheral.

+  **Workaround:** Don't use the RC oscillator as the Low Frequency clock source

 .. rst-class:: v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0

 DRGN-16650: Undefined behavior when extended scanning is enabled.